b-juravic/react-jobly/jobly-frontend/design.md

 // Footnote about "Login": this is the combined login/register form; we built
 // this as one component, since they are similar and share some features.
 Another
 // good option would be having separate components for login and register forms.

+use getAllCompanies/Jobs(params go here) in Search for Companies

+Jobs
+  |_Search - gets function from Jobs as prop so that on Submit invoke function

+  Search - take searchTerm and put into API call send it back to Parent to request